biosustain/autoprot/README.rst

 Usage
 =====

-The ``autoprot.ps1`` script can be used in PowerShell 7 (when added to the PATH variable) as follows:
+The ``autoprot.ps1`` script can be executed in PowerShell 7 (when added to the PATH variable) as follows:

 ::